goodboychan/goodboychan.github.io/_posts/2020-08-31-01-Maximum-Margin-Priciple-and-Soft-Margin-Hard-Margin.md

 ---
 toc: true
 layout: post
 description: In this post, it will cover the concept of Margin in the linear hypothesis model, and how it is used to build the model.
-This post is the summary of "Mathematical principles in Machine Learning"
+This post is the summary of "Mathematical principles in Machine Learning" offered from UNIST
 categories: [Machine_Learning]
 title: Maximum Margin Principle and Soft Margin Hard Margin
 image: images/soft_margin_hyperplane.png